GLOBAL MARKETS-Asian shares, oil buoyant on economic revival hopes

 By Swati Pandey

-SYDNEY, Feb 8 (Reuters) - Asian shares hovered near record highs on Monday while oil edged closer to $60 a barrel on hopes a $1.9 trillion COVID-19 aid package will be passed by U.S. lawmakers as soon as this month just as coronavirus vaccines are being rolled out globally.
+SYDNEY, Feb 8 (Reuters) - Asian shares hovered near record highs on Monday while oil surpassed $60 a barrel on hopes a $1.9 trillion COVID-19 aid package will be passed by U.S. lawmakers as soon as this month just as coronavirus vaccines are being rolled out globally.

+In a sign Europe and U.S. markets would start strong, eurostoxx futures STXEc1 and Germany's DAX FDXc1 rose 0.7% each, while London's FTSE futures FFIc1 added 0.6%.
+E-mini futures for the S&P 500 ESc1 were up 0.4% in early Asian trading.

+The mood was upbeat in Asia with all major indexes clocking gains.

-Hopes of a quicker economic revival and supply curbs by producer group OPEC and its allies pushed oil to its highest level in a year as it edged near $60 a barrel.
+Hopes of a quicker economic revival and supply curbs by producer group OPEC and its allies pushed oil to its highest level in a year as it crossed $60 a barrel.
 O/R

 Global equity markets have scaled record highs in recent days on hopes of faster economic revival led by successful vaccine rollouts and expectations of a large U.S. pandemic relief package.